5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 	- Optionally, add [**FeatureUnlock.kext**](https://github.com/acidanthera/FeatureUnlock) to enable [Content Caching](https://support.apple.com/en-ca/guide/mac-help/mchl9388ba1b/mac)
 	- Save your config and reboot.

 To verify, enter `sysctl kern.hv_vmm_present` in Terminal.
-If it returns `1` the spoof is working.
+If it returns `1` the spoof is working (applies to option 1 only!).
 Remember: these patches have no effect below macOS 11.3.

 Enjoy macOS Monterey and newer with the correct SMBIOS for your CPU with working System Updates!